88 Outstanding Craft Projects Using Glass Jars

 A surprising addition to the regular Mason jar vase: Beautiful sequins make an understated and unique decoration for a wedding reception or holiday party.
 Don't the sequins glisten like little bubbles?
 Find the tutorial at It All Started with Paint.

-8. Tinted Glass
+8. Cranberry Glass

 9. Starry Night Luminaries